 Junk Fly Patterns for Fly Fishing North Georgia

 Fly fishing purists despise the flies in this group.
 But I tell my customers if you would like to out fish those purists, junk flies are a must have.
 These flies include; squirmy worms (san juan worms), mop jigs, and egg patterns like the Y2K.
 Worms worm extremely well throughout the year on both wild and stocked fish.
 Weighting of these flies is important to make sure you can get effective drifts in both deep and shallow water.
 Egg patterns can also be fished year round for stockers, but tend to fish better from late October through the spring.
 Wild fish especially are looking for them at this time, but are relatively uninterested in then throughout the rest of the year.
 The mop may be the most productive of the three.
 While it will always be puzzling to anglers what trout think the mop might be, it is unquestionable on whether or not wild or stocked fish will eat it.

 Our article on The Best Flies for Trout Fishing will help you better understand the materials and construction that goes into each fly and why/when is the best time to select a specific fly in a given scenario.
 In our Fly Fishing Lessons page, we share our stories from our adventures around the globe on fly fishing lessons we learned the hard way.
 Hopefully these tips will help you load your fly box and be perfectly equipped to catch some trout on your next visit to North Georgia.
-Be sure to reach out to us if you are looking to make a fly fishing trip soon.
+Be sure to reach out to Georgia Wild Trout if you are looking to make a fly fishing trip soon.